hms-networks/AbccSpiAnalyzer/README.md

 within the Logic software.
 Basic markup is displayed when zoomed-out, while more detailed information is displayed when zoomed-in.

-The decoded results are indexed and searchable within the Logic software; and for even more detail, the user can export the message data or process data to a CSV file to be imported into Excel (or similar) for further analysis.
-This functionality makes it a fairly straight-forward task to extract file transfer data from ABCC object messaging, or to plot a waveform extracted from the process data data field with accurate local timestamp information and (if supported by the network) the network time information.
+The decoded results are indexed and searchable within the Logic software; for even more detail, the user can export the message data or process data to a CSV file to be imported into Excel (or similar) for further analysis.
+For instance, this functionality may reduce the effort required to extract file data transferred from ABCC object messaging, or to plot a waveform extracted from process data using either local timestamp information or the network timestamps (if supported by the network protocol).

 ![Overview of Plugin][mov_overview]